Electricity and meter questions answered

 Taking a meter reading is usually simple.
-You just need to make a note of the first five figures shown left to right and ignore any numbers in red and ignore any numbers after the decimal point (sometimes in red).
-Some meters can be a little complicated, if you're having issues, this page on reading your meter will help.
+You need to note the first five figures shown left to right, ignoring any numbers in red and any numbers after the decimal point (sometimes in red).
+Some meters can be a little complicated.
+If you're having issues, this page on reading your meter will help.

 Why is my electricity meter flashing red?

 It’s completely normal for there to be a flashing red light on your meter.
 In fact, the light shows that energy is being used – and sometimes, it will flash faster if there is more energy being used.